Average U.S. rate on 30-year loan rises to 3.40 pct.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country on Monday through Wednesday of each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

 The average fee for 30-year loans was 0.7 point, unchanged from last week.
-The fee for 15-year loans ticked up to 0.7 point from 0.6.
+The fee for 15-year loans also remained at 0.7 point.

-The average rate on a one-year adjustable-rate mortgage dipped to 2.58 percent from 2.59 percent.
-The fee for one-year adjustable rate loans remained at 0.4 point.
+The average rate on a one-year adjustable-rate mortgage edged up to 2.59 percent from 2.58 percent.
+The fee for one-year adjustable rate loans was steady at 0.4 point.

-The average rate on a five-year adjustable-rate mortgage edged down to 2.74 percent from 2.75 percent.
+The average rate on a five-year adjustable-rate mortgage dipped to 2.73 percent from 2.74 percent.
 The fee was unchanged at 0.6 point.

 See more about comments here.